Infinity Q Diversified Alpha Fund (IQDNX/IQDAX) Liquidation

 As of March 19, 2021, the Fund’s portfolio has been entirely liquidated to cash or cash equivalents pursuant to the Fund’s Asset Liquidation Plan, which became effective on February 25, 2021.
 Until the Fund distributes all of its assets, the Fund will continue to maintain its status as a regulated investment company.

 Pending distribution, the Fund’s assets are invested in the same money market fund utilized by the Fund before the SEC’s Order was issued.
-For the month ended December 31, 2022, the Fund accrued interest from its money market fund investment in the amount of $1,906,822.
-After deducting expenses paid in that month, the money market fund interest accrual resulted in an increase in the Fund’s Total Assets from $582,253,231 as of November 30, 2022 to $584,075,169 as of December 31, 2022.
+The accrued interest or dividends earned by the Fund each month can be found in the monthly reports published by the Fund, which can be found here.
 Please note that Condition 4 of the SEC’s Order limits the types of investments the Fund can make to U.S. government securities, cash equivalents, and securities eligible for purchase by a registered money market fund with legal maturities not in excess of 90 days.

 4.6 (Updated 11/8/21) What guidance can the Fund provide for retirement account investors who cannot withdraw their required minimum distribution for the year?